What is Doptelet and how is it used?

 Included as part of the "PRECAUTIONS" Section

-DOPTELET should not be administered to patients with chronic liver disease in an attempt to normalize platelet counts.
+DOPTELET should not be administered to patients with chronic liver disease or chronic immune thrombocytopenia in an attempt to normalize platelet counts.
 Follow the dosing guidelines to achieve target platelet counts.
 Monitor patients receiving DOPTELET for signs and symptoms of thromboembolic events and institute treatment promptly.

 Carcinogenesis, Mutagenesis, Impairment Of Fertility

-Avatrombopag did not affect fertility or early embryonic development in male rats at exposures 22-times, or in female rats at exposures 114-times, the AUC observed in patients at the recommended dose of 60 mg once daily.
+Avatrombopag did not affect fertility or early embryonic development in male rats at exposures 22 times, or in female rats at exposures 114 times, the AUC observed in patients at the maximum recommended dose of 60 mg once daily.

 Use In Specific Populations